The file system

 mkdir(path::AbstractString; mode::Unsigned = 0o777)

-Make a new directory with name path
+Creates a directory named path

-. mode
+with mode

 Examples